SophistSolutions/Stroika/Build-System-TODO.md

 	(maybe just lose ./ in prefix we stick on filenames? in subdirs?)

 	But much better/faster now so this isnt critical.

+	>	see make-depend!!!

+>	Instead of autogenerating configuration - ever - detect missing config stuff
+	and issue warning to run make-default-configuration (or give instrucitons on generating your own configs)

 >	Redo build scripts so more overtly top-level built around make

+	>	make totally - or nearly totally - rewrite just using makefiles

+	>	maybe even for windoze? - not to hard to have both - if the makefiles can be shared with unix.

+	>	similarly for builds of xerces/zlib etc.

 >	Scripting will be in build-scripts and just for utilities hard to write
 	in make, but all will be driven by make rules